By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Symptoms commonly reported during marijuana withdrawal include abdominal pain, shakiness, tremors, sweating, fever, chills, and headache.

-These signs or symptoms need to happen during the first 3 weeks of abstinence otherwise we begin to look for other possible cases.
-Many marijuana smokers are using other drugs which obscure the signs of the cannabis withdrawal.
+These signs or symptoms need to happen during the first 3 weeks of abstinence otherwise we begin to look for other possible causes.
+Many marijuana smokers are using other drugs which obscure the signs of cannabis withdrawal.

 Terms and their meaning can differ with the profession using them.
 The literature from the Rehab or AOD (Alcohol and Other Drug) field may be very different from that in the mental health field.
 There is still a large gap between recovery programs, AOD professionals, and the terms and descriptions used in the DSM.